ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 7\.
 Optionally, [enable and configure SEO for the Content Type](../search_engine_optimization/work_with_seo.md).

 8\.
-To discard your changes, if you are creating a new Content Type, click **Discard**, and if you are updating an existing Content Type, click **Delete draft**.
+To discard your changes:

+- If you are creating a new Content Type, click **Discard**.
+- If you are updating an existing Content Type, click **Delete draft**.

 9\.
-To save your changes, click **Save** and continue editing, or **Save and close** to focus on other tasks.
+To save your changes:

+- Click **Save** and continue editing.
+- Click **Save and close** to focus on other tasks.

-Once the Content Type details screen is displayed, you can use breadcrumbs to navigate back to the Content Type list.
+Once the Content Type details screen is displayed, you can navigate back to the Content Type list.

 !!! note "More information"